kaylamarietorres/kaylamarietorres.github.io/essays/designPattern.md

 ## How have I used them in my code

 #### Singleton
 The singleton design pattern can be described as a "global variable".
 We have a class, and we ensure that only a single instance of that class can exist.
 It helps centralize the access point to that resource and prevents unnecessary duplication.
-However, while Singletons can be handy, they should be used judiciously because they can also introduce potential issues, such as making code harder to test or creating dependencies that are hard to trace.
+However, while Singletons can be handy, they should be used carefully because they can also introduce potential issues, such as making code harder to test or creating dependencies that are hard to trace.

 #### MVC